MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/campaignadditionalfield.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a list of optional Campaign properties that you can request when calling GetCampaignsByAccountId and GetCampaignsByIds.
+description: Defines a list of optional campaign properties that you can request when calling GetCampaignsByAccountId and GetCampaignsByIds.
 ---
 # CampaignAdditionalField Value Set - Campaign Management
-Defines a list of optional [Campaign](campaign.md) properties that you can request when calling [GetCampaignsByAccountId](getcampaignsbyaccountid.md) and [GetCampaignsByIds](getcampaignsbyids.md).
-The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the [Campaign](campaign.md) object by default.
+Defines a list of optional campaign properties that you can request when calling [GetCampaignsByAccountId](getcampaignsbyaccountid.md) and [GetCampaignsByIds](getcampaignsbyids.md).
+The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the campaign by default.

 ## Syntax
 ```xml